 Applicants with any of the following qualifications are strongly encouraged to apply:

-- Demonstrated record of working effectively with students from a wide range of social, cultural, and academic backgrounds.
+- Record of effectively working with students from a wide range of social, cultural, and academic backgrounds.

-- Familiarity with current theory and research in critical and analytical reading.
+- Familiarity with current theory and research in social justice and community.

 Master's degree (or equivalent foreign degree); or a Bachelor's degree (or equivalent foreign degree) and completion of at least one year of a Ph.D. program; or a Bachelor's degree (or equivalent foreign degree) and at least two years of teaching experience at the college level.